 Pandemic Statement of Preparation

-As part of Pershing’s extensive and ongoing business continuity planning, we have made preparations to deal with a potential flu outbreak affecting associates at any of our locations, with the goal of preserving our ability to service you, our customers.
+As part of Pershing’s extensive and ongoing business continuity planning, we have made preparations to deal with a potential flu outbreak affecting associates at any of our locations, with the goal of preserving our ability to service you, our clients.

 We have focused on augmenting our existing practices in consideration of the following aspects: